-POSITION DESIRED: Library Trustee

-NEW RE-APPOINTMENT REGULAR ALTERNATE

-NAME: Samantha Gee

-STREET ADDRESS: 11 Hillcrest Dr. Rochester, NH

-ZIP $\underline{03667}$ TELEPHONE:(H) $\underline{3535}$ (W) $\underline{3325}$ E-MAIL SMerchart 9132 gmail.
-Com REGISTERED VOTER: (CIRCLE ONE) YES / NO WARD - Statement of Interest/Experience/Background/Qualifications, Etc. (This section need not be completed, but any information provided will be given to all City Councilors and will be available for public inspection).
+POSITION DESIRED: Library Trustee NEW RE-APPOINTMENT REGULAR ALTERNATE NAME: Samantha Gee STREET ADDRESS: 11 Hillcrest Dr. 12 whester, NH ZIP 03867 TELEPHONE:(H) 3530 (W) 332 E-MAII SMerchant 913@gmail.
+COM REGISTERED VOTER: (CIRCLE ONE) YES NO WARD Statement of Interest/Experience/Background/Qualifications, Etc. (This section need not be completed, but any information provided will be given to all City Councilors and will be available for public inspection).
 (Additional sheets/information may be attached, if desired; please do not write on the back of this form.)
 If this is an application for reappointment to a position, please list all training sessions you have attended relative to your appointed position.

-I wined the board in 2021.
-I plan to attend

-upcopina training through United for Libraries

-this sortha.

-Ulle I certify that I am 18 years of age or older: innon
+I joined the board in 2021.
+I plan to attend upconing training through United for Libraries this spring.
+I understand that: (1) this application will be presented to the Rochester City Council only for the position specified above and not for subsequent vacancies on the same board; (2) the Mayor and/or City Council may nominate someone who has not filed a similar application; and (3) this application will be available for public inspection. certify that I am 18 years of age or older: Sumontha O. Yle